Performance Based Seismic Retrofit Design

 The BSO includes a performance objective of 'Life Safety' at a more frequently occurring 'BSE-1' (10% probability of exceedance in 50 years - mean return period 474 years) earthquake, and 'Collapse Prevention' at a much rarer 'BSE-2' (2% probabiliy of exceedance in 50 years - mean return period 2,475 years) earthquake.
 The concept is that in a very rare – but devastating – earthquake, the structure would be prevented from completely collapsing, but would have virtually no reserve strength left.
 In more frequent earthquakes – the BSE-1 earthquake is close to the code 'Design Basis Earthquake' – the structure would retain some reserve strength and also would provide protection for the inhabitants against some of the worst life safety hazards.

 Performance based design is still in its infancy.
 Unfortunately, it is very difficult to properly test – prior to an actual earthquake – how well a design procedure is both going to perform, and more importantly be interpreted by engineers and actually be implemented by builders.
-Terms such as ‘Life Safety’ and ‘Immediate Occupancy’, which have technical meanings in FEMA 356 and FEMA 310, should not be taken too literally at this point.
+Terms such as ‘Life Safety’ and ‘Immediate Occupancy’, which have technical meanings in ASCE 41 and ASCE 31, should not be taken too literally at this point.
 The terms should rather be looked at as relative qualitative building performance levels.
-The benefit of these new methodologies, though, to a client are that they take the rather hidden assumptions that are always present in our building codes up to this point – that a building is ‘safe’, for instance – and make them into clear, up front design decisions.
-The hope is that this will lead to a more sophisticated understanding and approach to building performance.